-Icy Harbin warmed hearts to become a tourist hotspot.
+Icy Harbin warmed hearts to become a tourist hot spot.
 Can other Chinese cities do the same?

 In Zibo, the local authorities and businesses cashed in on the online buzz, establishing special tourist trains and bus routes to draw visitors, especially the young and social media-savvy crowd, she added.

-Ms Olivia Plotnick, who runs social media marketing agency Wai Social in Shanghai, said Harbin excelled in amplifying its appeal by tapping Internet culture through memes and short videos.
+Ms Olivia Plotnick, who runs social media marketing agency Wai Social in Shanghai, said Harbin excelled in amplifying its appeal by tapping the Internet culture through memes and short videos.

-Monikers such as “Little Potatoes from the South”, which refers to tourists from southern China visiting Harbin, and “Little Sugar Orange” describing a group of visiting children from Guangxi autonomous region, not only showcased Harbin’s distinct allure but also fostered greater affinity with online audiences, she said.
+Monikers such as “Little Potatoes from the South”, which refers to tourists from southern China visiting Harbin, and “Little Sugar Orange”, describing a group of visiting children from the Guangxi autonomous region, not only showcased Harbin’s distinct allure but also fostered greater affinity with online audiences, she said.

 Hashtags paid off for Harbin.

-Ms Dudarenok said hashtags related to Harbin’s tourism boom such as “Bingxue Big World”, “north-eastern dialect” and “southern little potatoes” went viral, with over one billion reads each.
+Ms Dudarenok said hashtags related to Harbin’s tourism boom, such as “Bingxue Big World”, “north-eastern dialect” and “southern little potatoes”, went viral, with over one billion reads each.

 The Bingxue Big World – a world-renowned theme park called Ice and Snow World, which set a new Guinness World Record in 2023 as the largest temporary ice and snow amusement park – is Harbin’s biggest tourism draw.